docker-archive/ucp_lab/README.md

 ##What is Docker Universal Control Plane
 Docker Universal Control Plane is a an on-premise solution to help you manage your Docker-based applications.

+## Prerequisites

+- This lab assumes you've created 3 Docker hosts running Docker Engine 1.9.
+These hosts should be named ducp-0, ducp-1, and ducp-2.

+- You will need fully qualified domain name (FQDN) and IP address for each host.

+- You will need a Docker hub account that has been given permission to access the Docker Universal Control Plane beta.

 ##Task 1: Installing Docker Universal Control Plane
 In this task we're going to install the Docker Universal Control Plane (UCP) server onto **ducp-0**.
 This is done by running a bootstrap container, and providing a few pieces of information.